devcat-studio/kailua/README.md

 The Kailua types are by default *not checked for `nil`*.
 That is, you can assign `nil` to `integer` but you can also add two `integer`s;
-the valid Kailua code can still result in an error therefore.
+the valid Kailua code can still result in a runtime error therefore.
 This restriction was required for making a practical type checker without changing the source programming language.

 You can opt in two other `nil`-handling modes if you need to make it explicit.
-As they are (transitively) freely assignable, think them more as a documentation.
+As they are (transitively) freely assignable, consider them more a machine-readable documentation.

 * `T?` also accepts `nil` but it is aware that it can contain `nil`.
   Two `integer?`s cannot be added.